237.6 Project Estimates

 Mobilization is determined last.
 A recently awarded project of similar scope, size, and location can be used to provide insight, by comparing the percentage of mobilization bid items to the total project bid of the comparison project, The rule of thumb is 5% for resurfacing, 8% for bridges and 10% for maintenance, although these can vary significantly.
 Special restrictions, conditions or limitations should be considered, as they likely will impact cost.

-At the time of PS&E submittal, 100% of the project is finalized.
+At the time of PS&E submittal (a calendar is also available), 100% of the project is finalized.
 The district checks the accuracy of the estimate and should validate that the estimate pay item, unit of measurement and quantities match the quantity sheets.
 Unit prices should be adjusted to reflect recent trends in bidding practices or adjustments in material costs.

 237.6.4 Non-Contractual Costs